meraldoantonio/meraldoantonio.github.io/_pages/about.md

 ---
 ## Who am I?
  *Salut!* My name is Meraldo.
 I'm a data scientist based in Singapore.
 I am passionate about NLP, deep learning, Big Data and current affairs.
 I am also an avid linguist and traveler.
-I speak fluent Indonesian and English and have intermediate proficiency in  Spanish, French, Mandarin Chinese, German, Malay and Portuguese.
+I speak fluent Indonesian and English and have intermediate-to-high proficiency in  Spanish, French, Mandarin Chinese, German and Malay.
 Feel free to shoot me a message in any of those languages!

 ## What do I do?
 I'm currently working as an AI Apprentice at [AI Singapore](https://www.aisingapore.org/), where I'm building a chatbot that can respond to human questions and pinpoint a specific information within a document.
 I'll be graduating from the apprenticeship in December 2019.
 Concurrently, I'm pursuing a [Master in Analytics](http://www.analytics.gatech.edu/) in Georgia Institute of Technology.
 I am halfway through the master program and am currently taking two courses: *Modeling and Simulation* and *Big Data for Healthcare*.